Travelling salesman problem: Metric

 The last two metrics appear, for example, in routing a machine that drills a given set of holes in a printed circuit board.
-The Manhattan metric corresponds to a machine that adjusts first one co-ordinate, and then the other, so the time to move to a new point is the sum of both movements.
-The maximum metric corresponds to a machine that adjusts both co-ordinates simultaneously, so the time to move to a new point is the slower of the two movements.
+The Manhattan metric corresponds to a machine that adjusts first one coordinate, and then the other, so the time to move to a new point is the sum of both movements.
+The maximum metric corresponds to a machine that adjusts both coordinates simultaneously, so the time to move to a new point is the slower of the two movements.

 In its definition, the TSP does not allow cities to be visited twice, but many applications do not need this constraint.
 In such cases, a symmetric, non-metric instance can be reduced to a metric one.
 This replaces the original graph with a complete graph in which the inter-city distance $d_{AB}$ is replaced by the shortest path length between A and B in the original graph.

 Euclidean

 For points in the Euclidean plane, the optimal solution to the travelling salesman problem forms a simple polygon through all of the points, a polygonalization of the points.
 Any non-optimal solution with crossings can be made into a shorter solution without crossings by local optimizations.
 The Euclidean distance obeys the triangle inequality, so the Euclidean TSP forms a special case of metric TSP.
 However, even when the input points have integer coordinates, their distances generally take the form of square roots, and the length of a tour is a sum of radicals, making it difficult to perform the symbolic computation needed to perform exact comparisons of the lengths of different tours.

 Like the general TSP, the exact Euclidean TSP is NP-hard, but the issue with sums of radicals is an obstacle to proving that its decision version is in NP, and therefore NP-complete.
 A discretized version of the problem with distances rounded to integers is NP-complete.
 With rational coordinates and the actual Euclidean metric, Euclidean TSP is known to be in the Counting Hierarchy, a subclass of PSPACE.
 With arbitrary real coordinates, Euclidean TSP cannot be in such classes, since there are uncountably many possible inputs.
 Despite these complications, Euclidean TSP is much easier than the general metric case for approximation.
-For example, the minimum spanning tree of the graph associated with an instance of the Euclidean TSP is a Euclidean minimum spanning tree, and so can be computed in expected O (n log n) time for n points (considerably less than the number of edges).
+For example, the minimum spanning tree of the graph associated with an instance of the Euclidean TSP is a Euclidean minimum spanning tree, and so can be computed in expected O(n log n) time for n points (considerably less than the number of edges).
 This enables the simple 2-approximation algorithm for TSP with triangle inequality above to operate more quickly.